What to Pack for Two Months in New Zealand’s Winter

 I’d recommend bringing a S’well Bottle but that’s just me.

 Hostels generally won’t provide towels and you’ll never know when you need one on the road too.
 I got mine from Yugen Explore and it was fantastic.
-It’s quick drying and ultra absorbent, meaning it’s great for chucking in your bag when checking out of a hostel.
-It comes with a compact storage bag which makes this process a heck of a lot easier too.
-Plus, it’s anti-bacterial and doesn’t smell which always comes in handy.
+Microfibre towels are quick drying and ultra absorbent, meaning they are great for chucking in your bag when checking out of a hostel.
+My own came with a compact storage bag which makes this process a heck of a lot easier too.
+Plus, they tend to be anti-bacterial and don’t smell which always comes in handy.